 Will Biden's 'green' agenda avert an impending climate change catastrophe?

-Sparks force bosses to talk after blockading AWE to stop deskilling
+Sparks force bosses to talk after blockading AWE

 Save jobs, save livelihoods, save GKN Automotive - nationalise the plant!